Mimosa Hostilis Inner Root Bark — Natural Dyeing & Craft

 Known as Tepezcohuite in its native Mexico, Mimosa Hostilis (Mimosa tenuiflora) root bark has been prized for centuries as a natural botanical dye and skincare ingredient in traditional Mexican craft.
 The inner bark is exceptionally rich in tannins that produce stunning shades of purple, mauve, and deep burgundy on cotton, linen, wool, and silk.

-Today, fabric dyers and artisan soap makers worldwide rely on our sustainably harvested Mimosa Hostilis root bark to bring beautiful, plant-based color to their work — without synthetic dyes or additives.
+Today, fabric dyers and artisan soap makers worldwide rely on sustainably harvested Mimosa Hostilis root bark to bring beautiful, plant-based color to their work — without synthetic dyes or additives.

 - Sustainably Harvested: Responsibly sourced from managed forests in southern Mexico.